 The kitchen is one place where diversity and richness of culture can be explored in any family’s house.
 From American southern staples like red beans and rice to noveau fusion twists on a hearty Italian caponata, in any given week one can serve the “United Nations” of food, and have fun doing it.
 In our house, a combined family heritage stakes claim to eight countries spanning three continents, so multi-cultural cuisine abounds.

 My husband is Turkish, and I have willingly embraced his favorite vibrant and healthy Mediterranean cuisine.
 I can proudly say I have an arsenal of traditional recipes mastered while also experimenting with my own take on the various Turkish flavor profiles.
-M?cver, a delicious Turkish-style zucchini fritter, is one of my husband’s favorite dishes.
-While I have had it countless times, I was always terrified to make it, in large part due to the fact that my mother-in-law was the m?cver master.
-Finally, after our family?s summer excursion to Turkey last year where our then 18-month-old daughter ate her weight in zucchini fritters, I came home with the determination to give it a go.
+Mucver, delicious Turkish-style zucchini fritters, are one of my husband’s favorite dishes.
+While I have had it countless times, I was always terrified to make it, in large part due to the fact that my mother-in-law was the master of zucchini fritters.
+Finally, after our family’s summer excursion to Turkey last year where our then 18-month-old daughter ate her weight in zucchini fritters, I came home with the determination to give it a go.

-M?cver is the perfect vehicle to ?hide? those nasty, yet necessary vegetables from even the most clever of kids; you know – the kind who have an aversion to anything green.
-It is also the perfect meal to throw in your backpack when you?re headed out on an adventure big or small.
+Zucchini fritters are the perfect vehicle to “hide” those nasty, yet necessary vegetables from even the most clever of kids; you know – the kind who have an aversion to anything green.
+It is also the perfect meal to throw in your backpack when you’re headed out on an adventure big or small.
 The best part is that taste gets better with age, so you can make a large batch and devour them cold for days after.
-It?s a win-win-win.
-Brimming with minerals, vitamins and nutrients, M?cver is a kid-friendly snack or side dish that any parent would be proud to dish seconds.
+It’s a win-win-win.
+Brimming with minerals, vitamins and nutrients, zucchini fritters are a kid-friendly snack or side dish that any parent would be proud to dish seconds.